roosmaa/roosmaa.github.io/source/_posts/2009-09-22-abusing-android-preferences.md

 Reimplementing those controls isn&#8217;t very productive most of the times.
 There is a way to get things done quickly, but in my opinion it isn&#8217;t the cleanest of solutions.
 The following code shows how to re-route <a href="http://developer.android.com/reference/android/preference/ListPreference.html" target="_blank">ListPreferences</a> values to a boolean preference:

+{% codeblock lang:java %}{% raw %}
-<pre class="brush: java; title: ; notranslate" title="">public class MyPreference extends ListPreference
+public class MyPreference extends ListPreference
 {
   // ...
   @Override